danmgs/-AWS.Pipeline.CloudFormation/README.md

 #### 4.2.3 Security groups configuration

-A security group rule allowing inbound traffic is configured at the ALB level:
+- The ALB is configured to allow inbound traffic on port 80 to be reached publicly via an external url.

-- people can reach it publicly via an external url on port **80**.
+- Likewise, security groups are configured on the ASG EC2 instances to allow:

-Likewise, security groups are configured on the ASG EC2 instances to allow:
+> - inbound HTTP requests from the ALB to the EC2s on port **80** (for the default html sample page deployed in **/var/www/html** with Apache httpd).

-- inbound HTTP requests from the ALB to the EC2 instances' port **80** (for the default html sample page deployed in **/var/www/html** with Apache httpd).
+> - inbound HTTP requests from the ALB to the EC2s on port **5000** (added to reach **.Net Core Website**).

-- inbound HTTP requests from the ALB to the EC2 instances' port **5000** (added to reach **.Net Core Website**).
+> - inbound SSH remote access on port **22**.

-- remote SSH Access on port **22** for convenience.
+- The Redis cache is configured to allow inbound traffic on port 6379 from the EC2s.

 #### 4.2.4.
 Anti-forgery tokens configuration